 If the transaction fails after completion of T1 but before completion of T2.
 (Say, after write(X) but before write(Y)), then amount has been deducted from X but not added to Y. What type of concurrency control problem is this?

+Answer: Inconsistent Retrievals

 Submission: